anywhichway/doxl/README.md

   `schema` - Reserved for future use.

- `doxl.any(...args)` - A utility function to match any value.
+ `doxl.any([...args])` - A utility function to match any value.
 If the optional `...args` are passed in and the value on the underlying object being queried is a function, then it will be called with the args and the `this` scope set to the object being queried.
+The return value will be used in the result.

+ `doxl.skip([count])` - A utility function to skip indexes in a source array without retaining their values, e.g. `[1,doxl.skip(2),1]` will match both `[1,2,3,1]` and `[1,3,3,1]` by returning `[1,1]`.
+If you don't pass an argument, the number to skip will be computed from the remaining count of values in the query and the length of the source array.

- `doxl.skip(count)` - A utility function to skip indexes in a source array, e.g. `[1,doxl.skip(2),1]` will match both `[1,2,3,1]` and `[1,3,3,1]`.
+ `doxl.slice([count])` - A utility function to skip indexes in a source array and retain their values, e.g. `[1,doxl.slice(2),1]` will match both `[1,2,3,1]` and `[1,3,3,1]` by returning `[1,2,3,1]` and `[1,3,3,1]`.
+If you don't pass an argument, the number to skip will be computed from the remaining count of values in the query and the length of the source array.

  `doxl.var(name)` - A utility function to support variable binding and matching across a pattern, e.g. `[doxl.var("val"),2,doxl.var("val")]` will match arrays with the same first and last values.
 Variables bind from left to right and nested variables are available to higher level classes to their right, e.g, `{nested:{num:doxl.var("n")},num:doxl.var("n")}` will match `{num:1,nested:{num: 1}}`.

- `doxl.undefined(default,...args)` - A utility function that will match undefined properties in the `source`.
+ `doxl.undefined(default[,...args])` - A utility function that will match undefined properties in the `source`.
 If `default` is provided, it will be returned as the value for the undefined property.
+If the optional `...args` are passed in and the value on the underlying object being queried is a function, then it will be called with the args and the `this` scope set to the object being queried.
+The return value will be used in the result.

 # Application Techniques

 ## Query Functions

-Functions defined on the query should one of these two signatures:
+Functions defined on the query should have one of these two signatures:

 `function(sourceValue,property,source,query) { ...; }`